ray-x/navigator.lua/playground/README.md

 There also three folder `js`, `go`, `py`.
 Those folder have some basic source code you can play with.

+## Install LSP

+The playground has js, py, go folder, so you can install either one your self in your PATH.
+If you want to try lua, Please check sumneko setup in init.lua make sure it pointed to correct path.
+By default it potint to ~/github/sumneko

 ## run init.lua

 ```bash